ApexExpress/Tokenizer/improvements.md

+Additionally, broken software is an issue: here are some improvements for your code base.

 Specify Output File Name: Allow the user to specify the name of the encrypted output file instead of always appending ".gpg" to the input file name.